Flexible rational approximation and its application for matrix functions: Introduction

-In this paper, we show that our rational approximation is especially attractive for evaluating matrix functions where we target the case of normal matrices.
-In particular, we provide a parameter that controls the matrix's conditioning and enables a unique trade-off between the ideal uniform approximation and the well-conditioning of the matrix to be inverted in the rational approximation.
+Matrix functions have drawn attention in recent years, see e.g.,~\cite{abdalla2020special}, and proved to be an efficient tool in applications such as reduced order models~\cite{druskin2017multiscale, frommer2008matrix,rankMatFun}, solving ODEs~\cite{li2018exploring}, engineering models~\cite{defez2016solving}, image denoising~\cite{may2016algorithm} and graph neural network~\cite{levie2018cayleynets}, to name a few.
+In this paper, we show that rational approximation is an attractive choice for evaluating matrix functions in the case of normal matrices.
+In particular, we provide a parameter that controls the \nir{denominator} matrix's conditioning \nir{in our rational approximation} and enables a unique trade-off between the ideal uniform approximation and the well-conditioning of the matrix to be inverted in the rational approximation.
 We describe the algorithm in detail, prove the theoretical guarantee on the conditioning, and demonstrate numerically many aspects regarding the algorithm behavior.
 In addition, we present an algorithm application for matrix filtering and validate the advantages of our approach.